DarrelASandbox/playground-ai/deeplearning_ai/sc4_chatgpt_api/README.md

 - Another strategy involves asking the model to self-evaluate its outputs.
 By feeding the generated response back to the model along with specific rubrics or guidelines, it can assess the adequacy and accuracy of its answers.
 - This approach is demonstrated through an example where the model checks if a customer service response is satisfactory and factually correct based on provided product information.
 - The model's feedback helps determine if the output is presentable or if a new response should be generated.
 This method, while potentially enhancing immediate output quality, may be unnecessary for more advanced models like GPT-4 and can add latency and costs due to additional processing.

 &nbsp;

+# Build an End-to-End System

+- Checking the input with the moderation API, extracting product lists, retrieving product information, generating a response, and running the response through the moderation API again.
+- If a step fails, such as a moderation flag or a lack of product information, the system informs the user and can take alternative actions.

+&nbsp;